Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/README.md

 -  Pointer to Code :-

     -  [Ecosync Receiver](https://github.com/Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/tree/main/Ecosync%20Hardware/Ecosync%20Receiver) - Microcontroller code to receive data from LORA and send it to Salesforce over cloud using GSM module.
-    -  [Ecosync Display](https://github.com/Ayanghosh-agno/) - Here is the code to NEXTION Display to communicate with the microcontroller.
+    -  [Ecosync Display](https://github.com/Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/blob/main/Ecosync%20Hardware/Ecosync%20Display/EcosyncDisplay.HMI) - Here is the HMI code for NEXTION Display to communicate with the microcontroller.
     -  [3D printed Part](https://github.com/Ayanghosh-agno/ECOSYNC-CFC-2024-IBM/tree/main/Ecosync%20Hardware/Ecosync%20Hardware%203D%20Printed%20Parts) - Here is the 3-D printed design that has been used in order to make the body of the device.

 ### Ecosync Website <a name="ecosync-website"></a>